neildawson/neildawson.github.io/_work/livealerts.md

 ---
 title: "Live Alerts"
 description: "Bending a commercial tool into meaningful notifications that outperformed our best campaigns"
----
+introduction: >
  The credit reporting system is designed for lenders, not consumers.
 These days we can all access our reports, but it’s usually still difficult to make sense of all the data.

  When TotallyMoney gained access to a new daily feed of significant credit report changes, we set out to bend this tool for lenders into a customer-centric service, while boosting app engagement.

  Timely messages to customers about meaningful changes in their credit profile easily outperformed our typical reactive emails, and made a great test bed for our first push notifications.

-**My responsibilities**
+responsibilities:
-- Analysed and documented the API
+  - "Analysed and documented the API"
-- Jointly selected our first alert
+  - "Jointly selected our first alert"
-- Revamped UI and IA for native and web
+  - "Revamped UI and IA for native and web"
-- Drafted and A/B tested copy for email and push
+  - "Drafted and A/B tested copy for email and push"

-**Results**
+results:
-- 37.04% click-to-open rate on our first alert
+  - "37.04% click-to-open rate on our first alert"
-- 40.67% click-to-open rate on the second
+  - "40.67% click-to-open rate on the second"
+---

 ## Assessing our options